Donttestturing/resume/README.md

 - I have a goal in computer science to be able to create a restoration/recoloring program for old photographs

 **C.S.
 Projects**
-- Extensive database program for a library system using Java, complete with a user-interface.
+- Extensive database program for a library system using Java, complete with a user-interface